frappe/manual_erpnext_com/manual_erpnext_com/www/contents/introduction/concepts-and-terms.md

 #### Cost Center

 A Cost Center is like an Account, but the only difference is that its structure represents your business more closely than Accounts.
-For example in your Chart of Accounts, you separate your expenses by type (say travel, marketing etc).
-In your Chart of Cost Centers, you can separate them by product line or business group (for example online sales, retail sales)
+For example, in your Chart of Accounts, you can separate your expenses by its type (i.e., travel, marketing, etc.).
+In your Chart of Cost Centers, you can separate them by product line or business group (e.g., online sales, retail sales, etc.).

 > Accounts > Chart of Cost Centers